 Federal financial assistance programs and loans for refugees and protected persons.
-These may help to cover the cost of accommodation, clothing, household furnishings and other living expenses for up to one year; assist with the cost of medical exams, travel documents, and travel to Canada.
+The Resettlement Assistance Program can assist with the cost of accommodation, clothing, household furnishings and other living expenses for up to one year.
+The Immigration Loans Program provides repayable assistance loans to cover the cost of medical exams, travel documents, and travel to Canada.

 KEYS Employment Services

 A list of the employment services for newcomers and internationally trained individuals available through KEYS.
 Includes career coaching, labour market information, credential assessment, employment and training opportunities, and job search workshops for new immigrants.
 Also available on Facebook